The Achilles’ Heel of Every Myers-Briggs® Personality Type

 Read This Next: 10 Surprising Truths About INFPs

-INTPs are intensely logical, analytical, and independent.
-They enjoy deep-diving into theories and experiments on their own and rarely need any hand-holding.
-Sometimes because of this they have little patience for people who can’t keep up with their way of thinking.
+INTPs are the walking Wikipedia of the personality world—logical, independent, and endlessly curious.
+But their obsession with accuracy can make them impatient with small talk or emotions.
+If someone doesn’t ‘make sense,’ the INTP might zone out or dismiss them as irrelevant—sometimes to the detriment of their relationships.
 Because their least-favored process is Feeling, they can seem tactless, arrogant, and out of touch with the needs of others.
-They can get impatient with people who need more information or who talk about subjects they see as trivial and unimportant.
 They can fall into the habit of assuming they know what someone else is going to say and tuning them out so they can think about more interesting subjects.

 Read This Next: Understanding INTP Thinking